liquidctl/liquidctl/docs/developer/protocol/commander_core.md

 | 0x02 | 0x00 |
 | 0x03-... | data |

-___
-## Global Commands
+## Global commands

-Global commander should work in any mode.
+Global commands should work in any mode.

 ### `0x01` - Init/Wakeup

 Needs to be run every time the device has not been sent any data for a predefined number of seconds.

 Command: